RedisLabs/redislabs-docs/content/modules/redisjson/commands.md

 ---
-Title: RedisJSON commands
+Title: JSON commands
 linkTitle: Commands
-description: Lists RedisJSON commands and provides links to the command reference pages.
+description: Lists JSON commands and provides links to the command reference pages.
 weight: 25
 alwaysopen: false
 toc: "false"
 categories: ["Modules"]
 ---

-The following table lists RedisJSON commands.
+The following table lists JSON commands.
 See the command links for more information about each command's syntax, arguments, and examples.

 | Command | Redis<br />Enterprise | Redis<br />Cloud | Description |
 |:--------|:----------------------|:-----------------|:------|